grafana/faro-web-sdk/docs/sources/tutorials/quick-start-browser.md

 ## Initialize Grafana Faro Web SDK

-Grafana Faro Web SDK must initialized when your web application starts.
+Grafana Faro Web SDK must be initialized when your web application starts.
 The following sections provide several initialization examples.
 Choose one initialization method, add it to your application code, and customize it as required.